 100% Online Unit.
 NO campus face-to-face attendance is required to complete this unit.
 All study requirements are online only.
 Unit includes some synchronous components, with a requirement for students to participate online at specific times.

 Not available for self-enrolment.
 Students access this mode by contacting their student office through AskUWA.
 100% Online Unit.

 NO campus face-to-face attendance.
 All study and assessment requirements are online only.
 Unit includes some timetabled activities, with a requirement for students to participate online at specific times.
 In exceptional cases (noted in the Handbook) students may be required to participate in face-to-face laboratory classes when a return to UWA’s Crawley campus becomes possible in order to be awarded a final grade.

 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 0 points

-Availability Location Mode Semester 1 UWA (Perth), industry placement Off-campus Semester 2 UWA (Perth), industry placement Off-campus
+Availability Location Mode Not available in 2022 UWA (Perth), industry placement Off-campus

 - This unit comprises (1) a minimum of eight-weeks' practical experience in a computer science related workplace; and (2) a written report between 1500 and 2000 words.
 For further information about the structure of the report and other documents required for submission and completion by the employer, refer to the professional practicum website.
 Students with suitable previous employment may be granted advanced standing for the practicum.
 Students are responsible for finding their own employment to fulfil the professional practicum requirements; however sources of assistance are listed on the Faculty website.